raolivei13/robot_sensing_and_estimation/README.md

 # Sensing and Estimation in Robotics
-This is a repository dedicated to a course that I have taken at the University of California San Diego (ECE276A: Sensing &amp; Estimation in Robotics)
+This is a repository dedicated to a course that I have taken at the University of California San Diego (ECE276A: Sensing &amp; Estimation in Robotics).
+This is a course that mainly covered estimation techniques in the context of robotics.

 ## Project 1